A - Z Recycling and Waste Guide

 White office paper is sometimes collected separately from other mixed paper because of its high value in the recycling market.
 Ask at your recycling program to see if it is separated from or included in the mixed paper category.

 - Empty Paint Cans.
-Clean, dry, empty latex paint cans may be recycled with other metal cans or with scrap metal at your closest transfer station/recycling center.
+Clean, dry, empty latex paint cans may be recycled with scrap metal at your closest transfer station/recycling center.
 Empty plastic latex paint containers are trash.

 - All Paint — The District has a household hazardous waste (HHW) depot at which paint is accepted, along with a host of other hazardous materials.
-Bring unwanted paint there (by appointment) OR to one of the following retailers: Bibens and Sherwin-Williams in Springfield, Aubuchon Hardware in Ludlow and Windsor, and LaValley's in Ludlow.
+Bring unwanted paint there (by appointment) OR to one of the following retailers: Aubuchon Hardware and Sherwin-Williams in Springfield, and Aubuchon Hardware in Ludlow and Windsor.
 The retailers will only take cans that are not leaking, rusty, and are labeled.
 Some retailers will only accept 5 one-gallon cans per visit.
 The Depot will take the rest.

 Please take your pesticides and herbicides to the District's household hazardous waste (HHW) depot.
 The HHW Depot is open May through September.
 No lines but everyone must make an appointment.
 If you are a farm or business, please pre-register by contacting us.